Aphanvahrius/SC_MAP/README.md

 SHIPCORE INTERACTIVE MAP
-generated automatically with qgis2web plugin for QGIS Desktop 3.32.0 application
+base generated automatically with qgis2web plugin for QGIS Desktop 3.32.0 application, then modified by me